OT218255/AoS/READ.md

-This is the master branch.
+This is the develop branch.
 This version is stable